agj/conexp/README.md

 Thus the result of evaluating the entire expression is an array containing the single value `30`.

-The syntax used is an elementary example of what is known as [_concatenative programming_][wiki_concat].
+The syntax used is an elementary example of what is known as [_concatenative programming_][wiki-concat].
 In essence, the above is all there is and all you need to know—it's quite simple.
 However, if you wanna delve deeper into the esoterica behind the concatenative approach, you may read [John Purdy's _Why concatenative programming matters_][purdy], browse the [concatenative.org wiki][concat-org], or read [Brent Kerby's _The theory of concatenative combinators_][kerby].

 ## Defining functions

-Functions may take any number of arguments, and **must** return an array containing any number of return values.
+Functions may take any number of arguments, and **must** either return an array containing any number of return values, or a promise that returns one (when in asynchronous mode).
 The arguments it receives are _popped_ from the stack, and the values it returns are _pushed_ into it.
 In the _Example_ section we see functions defined for several arithmetic operations.
 Here you have a few other types of possible functions:

 ```js
 const conexp = require('conexp');